nf-core/cookiecutter/README.md

 Remember to update the `version` variable in your main script as you keep working after this.

+If you can, please consider releasing your new pipeline as open source software!
+You can copy the `LICENCE.md` file from this repository into your root directory to release under the MIT licence.

 ### Celebrate!
 That's it!
 You've just made a super cool new analysis pipeline in very little time!
 Congratulations!